jacomyal/sigma.js/examples/extra-large-graphs/README.md

 # Performance

 Using a GPU for graph rendering offers substantial performance increases.
-In this demo, I've included screenshots of performance comparison's between using our GPU-backed `RapidsGraphologyGraph` and the original renderer included in the `large-graphs` demo.
+In this demo, I've included screenshots of performance comparisons between using our GPU-backed `RapidsGraphologyGraph` and the original renderer included in the `large-graphs` demo.